-This commentary from Michael Crowley summarizes findings of political science professor Alan Abramowitz.
-See http://www.tnr.com/blog/the-stump/polarized-america that was exceptionally divisive - or even intentionally polarizing - and hence the cause of this extreme polarization, we have transitioned to a new moment.
+Now we have entered the Obama era, a partisan transition in the Presidency.
+One year in provides an apt opportunity to reassess how temporary or enduring is dramatically polarized democracy in America.
+To the extent anyone (particularly liberals) thought it was the Bush presidency that was exceptionally divisive - or even intentionally polarizing - and hence the cause of this extreme polarization, we have transitioned to a new moment.
 Yet if the thought was that the election of President Obama would be a magic elixir, healing and dissolving these divisions, the signs suggest these divisions are not softening.
-If anything, they continue to harden.6 Consider within Congress: the two major legislative issues of the Obama Presidency thus far have been economic stimulus and health care.
-In February, the massive stimulus bill was enacted without a single Republican vote in the House and only three Republican votes in the Senate; on the other side of the coin, not a single Democrat in the Senate voted against it and only seven in the House did so.7 If health care legislation is enacted, it will likely be in the face of even more extreme partisan division.
-Again, probably no Republicans in the House will vote for it; this time, only one or two Senate Republicans might do so.
-Or consider the public more generally: those affiliated with opposing parties continue to have vastly divergent views over President Obama's performance.
-The partisan gap in approval ratings for President Obama are much the same as they have been for other Presidents throughout the age of polarization.
-Only 20% of Republicans, but 80% of Democrats, approve of Obama's performance, a gap of 60 points.
-8 This is the same gap that has persisted since the Reagan years (though not as extreme as the 75 point partisan gap of the Bush 43 years).
-As difficult for Obama supporters as it may be to believe, those opposed to him are quickly becoming as vehemently opposed as Democrats were to George W. Bush.9 generation now, Americans of different parties have lived in different worlds, and do so today, when they look at the President.10
+If anything, they continue to harden.9 Consider within Congress: the two major legislative issues of the Obama Presidency thus far have been economic stimulus and health care.
+In February, the massive stimulus bill was enacted without a single Republican vote in the House and only three Republican votes in the Senate; on the other side of the coin, not a single Democrat in the Senate voted against it and only seven in the House did so.10 Healthcare legislation was enacted in the face of even more extreme partisan division: not a single Republican in either House or Senate voted for the most far reaching piece

+7Levendusky, at 8.